 Souberbielle is a well-known businessman who has lived in La Falda with his family for years.
 He was born in the city and had his first job in the private sector at the early age of 16.
 Motivated by personal convictions, he seeks to get involved to confront poor management that makes irresponsible use of public resources.

-During the day, residents expressed their discontent over the closure of the municipal hospital's operating room.
+During the day, neighbors expressed their discontent over the closure of the municipal hospital's operating room.
 The complaint was directed at Mayor Javier Dieminger, demanding answers and greater transparency in local management.
-It is worth noting that most of those who joined demanded fewer business deals, more clarity, and better management of public funds.
+It should be noted that most of those who joined demanded fewer business deals, more clarity, and better management of public funds.

 A new political vision in La Falda